Bankman-Fried, disgraced former CEO of FTX crypto exchange, arrested in Bahamas

 Just one month ago, FTX, a $32 billion behemoth in virtual currencies, filed for bankruptcy after suspicions rose that it was insolvent and also moving money around illegally.

-Bankman-Fried resigned hours before the bankruptcy filing and has spent the last month on a charm campaign, painting himself as a guy who let things slide and didn't intentionally commit fraud.
+Bankman-Fried resigned hours before the bankruptcy filing and has spent the last month on a charm campaign, painting himself as a guy who let things slide and didn't intentionally commit fraud in a variety of media interviews and even on Twitter Spaces.

+As of late Monday night, the committee still had a notice of the hearing posted that listed Bankman-Fried as a witness and also included the written testimony of the hearing's other witness, FTX's CEO John Ray.

-Bankman-Fried has denied that he has avoided coming to the United States over the last month – where there are multiple government investigations into the FTX meltdown – for fear of being arrested.
+Bankman-Fried has denied that he has avoided coming to the United States over the last month for fear of being arrested.

 Copyright 2022 NPR.
 To see more, visit https://www.npr.org.